-Sunsets and Clean Bathrooms
+Sunsets and Clean Bathrooms3

 I’ve been thinking a lot recently about how boring every-day-life can be.

 When there is something fun or exciting to look forward to, I’m quicker to get out of bed…and with a better attitude.
 There’s a lilt to my step and my cheery attitude makes the day more inviting.
 Like last Thursday.
 Benny planned a day off — his first in awhile — and we were both looking forward to it.
 At the last minute I had to schedule an appointment related to some work I do for my oldest son.
 No big deal: Benny would come with me and we’d leave from there for some leisurely time together.
 I woke up that morning happy!

 Then something unexpected came up and the day didn’t go as planned.
 As the realization descended that I wasn’t going to get the much-anticipated time with my hubby that I happily got out of bed for, I found myself becoming moody.
 I snapped at him about something he said, then over-reacted to my dog barking to come in from the back yard.